KyushuUniversityMathematics/DANCAR/README.md

 ```

 - Result
-The coodinates sare saved to the file "coords.csv".
+The coordinates are saved to the file "coords.csv".
 Each line represents a vertex.
 The first entry is the radius.
 If the embedding dimension is d,
 next d entries are the coordinates of the anchor, and the last d entries are those of the centre.